 When we were last there the menu was vast, serving standard meals such as burgers and pizzas, as well as Italian, Chinese, Indian and Swahili food.
 (The chef was trained in India; so expect good Indian food here!)
 Everyone should find something on the menu to their taste.

-TV & radio: There is satellite television with 60 channels in all of the rooms.
+- There is cable television in all of the rooms.

 Health & safety

 - There is a nearby private doctor who can be called to the hotel in the case of any medical problems.
 There is also a private hospital nearby.